Nico-FR/TADkit_dev2/README.md

 install.packages("devtools")
 ```

-Now you should be able to install the development version of TADkit from
+Now you should be able to install TADkit from
 [GitHub](https://github.com/) with:

 ``` r